unepwcmc/ProtectedPlanet/docs/stats/dissolving_geometries.md

   ) a
 ```

-## 4. Simplifying polygons
+## 4. Simplifying Polygons

-The only way of doing this process in an reasonable time is simplifying the geometries so we have less nodes in each polygon.
-As we are calculating statistics for each country we have a wide range of territories and protected areas, from the Holy See to Russia.
-So, a simplification of 100 yards in Russia should not have any effect on the final result, while hat same simplification would affect the results of dozens of small countries.
+The only way of doing this process in an reasonable time is by
+simplifying the geometries so there are fewer nodes per polygon.

+This can cause problems: as statistics are being calculated per country,
+we have a wide range of territories and protected areas, from the Holy
+See to Russia.
+So, a simplification of 100 yards in Russia should not
+have any effect on the final result, while the same simplification level
+would affect the results of dozens of small countries.
+As such, we use
-We took an iterative method to get the most accurate statistics in the fastest way.
+an iterative method to get the most accurate statistics in the fastest
+way.

-Many countries have a set of protected areas that can be dissolved in a couple of seconds due to their size, number and/or geometry's complexity.
-These countries do not need any simplification.
+Many countries have a set of protected areas that can be dissolved in a

-On other hand we spent several hours to dissolve all the protected areas in countries like Germany, USA or Australia.
-We have then created two groups of countries (marine and terrestrial) whose geometries should be simplified.
-We then use two different queries, one with simplified geometries and the other one using the raw data.
+couple of seconds due to their size, number and/or geometric
+complexity and thus do not need any simplification.

+On other hand, countries with many complicated protected areas, such as
+Germany or USA, can take many hours to simplify them.
+Through trial and
+error, we determined a list of countries with protected areas complex
+enough to be worth simplifying.

 But, how much should we simplify?
-In first place, as we have all the data in a Geographical Coordinate System (WGS 84) does not make sense to transform it in a projected coordinate system, as we need to speed up the process.
-We took here also an iterative approach comparing speed and results.
-In the end we found that simplifying by 0.005 degrees would allow having accurate results in reasonable time.
+As we have all the data in a
+Geographical Coordinate System (WGS 84), it does not make sense to
+transform it in a projected coordinate system, as we need to speed up
+the process.
+Through experimentation comparing speed and results. we
+found that simplifying by 0.005 degrees would allow having accurate
+results in a reasonable amount of time.

-At this point we are simplifying the land protected areas of 18 countries and the marine protected areas of 6 countries.
+At this point we are simplifying the land protected areas of 18
+countries and the marine protected areas of 6 countries.

 ```Ruby
   COMPLEX_COUNTRIES = {